Rumor Detection on Social Media with Reinforcement Learning-based Key Propagation Graph Generator: Conclusion

 \section{Conclusion}

 In this paper, we propose KPG, a reinforcement learning-based model for rumor detection, comprised of two components: ENS and CRG.
-With the two modules cooperating together, the KPG identifies indicative substructures for events with noisy propagation information and generates realistic, reliable, and informative responses for events with insufficient propagation.
-The two components are trained alternately in an end-to-end framework under the guidance of our carefully designed rewards to improve the discriminative ability of generated key propagation graphs.
-Extensive experiments on four real-world datasets demonstrate that KPG achieves state-of-the-art performance.
-In addition, we construct a new dataset, Weibo22, containing posts with more recent dates and topics, which may contribute to the development of rumor detection-related research.
+With the cooperation of two modules, KPG effectively identifies indicative substructures for events with noisy propagation information and generates realistic, reliable, and informative responses for events with insufficient propagation.
+The two components are trained alternately in an end-to-end framework, guided by our carefully designed rewards, to improve the discriminative ability of the generated key propagation graphs.
+Extensive experiments conducted on four real-world datasets demonstrate that KPG achieves state-of-the-art performance.
+Additionally, we construct a new dataset, Weibo22, which contains posts with more recent dates and topics, potentially contributing to the development of rumor detection-related research.

+\begin{acks} This work is supported by the RGC GRF grant (No. 14217322), Hong Kong ITC ITF grant (No. MRP/071/20X), and Tencent Rhino-Bird Focused Research Grant. \end{acks}